kazamatzuri/wallpapergen/README.md

 # wallpapergen
-Just a random collection of scripts to generate some nice wallpapers
+Just a random collection of scripts to generate some nice wallpapers.

+Also: other graphical python experiments.